RedisLabs/redislabs-docs/content/rs/references/client_references/client_java.md

 ## Jedis

-Jedis is a blazingly small and sane Redis Java client.
+Jedis is a simple, complete, thread-safe Java client for Redis.

 ### Installing Jedis